-Life as an assessor can seem like a challenge, especially if you are new to this role.
+Life as an assessor can seem like a challenge, especially when you are new to this role.

 Before you send your assessors out into the field, you need to make sure that they have the best chance of success.